 Kyoto’s first and best-known gay bar (opened since 2003), located on Kiyamachi street – the city’s main bar & nightlife street.

 AZURE is a men-only bar.
-The friendly owner and his staff (who speak limited English) will make you feel very welcomed.
+The owner and his staff speak limited English.
 There’s a table charge, and light snacks are served.

 Located on the 3rd floor of a building, so keep your eyes open for the sign.